Keeping Data Private

 SameSite provides a kind of “defense in depth”, a fail-safe that makes sure that even if we forgot a nonce somewhere, we’re still secure against CSRF attacks.
 But don’t remove the nonces we added earlier!
 They’re important for older browsers and are more flexible in cases like multiple domains.

-The web was not initially designed around security, which has lead to some awkward patches after the fact.
-These patches may be ugly, but a dedication to backwards compatibility is a strength of the web, and at least newer APIs can be designed around more consistent policies.
+The web was not initially designed around security, which has led to some awkward patches after the fact.
+These patches may be ugly, but a dedication to backward compatibility is a strength of the web, and at least newer APIs can be designed around more consistent policies.

 To this end, while there is a full specification for SameSite, it is still the case that real browsers support different subsets of the feature or different defaults.
 For example, Chrome defaults to Lax, but Firefox and Safari do not.
 Likewise, Chrome uses the scheme (https or http) as part of the definition of a “site”,This is called “schemeful same-site”. but other browsers may not.
 The main reason for this situation is the need to maintain backward compatibility with existing websites.